dcm-project/dcm/object_design.md

 **Status:** Draft

 ## Abstract
-This document defines the conventions and principles for designing DCM API objects, both built-in and custom resources.
+This document defines the conventions and principles for designing DCM Service Specs, both built-in and custom resources.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/rfc2119/).

 ## Motivation
-DCM APIs evolve over time and must remain backward compatible while accommodating new features.
+DCM Service Spec evolve over time and must remain backward compatible while accommodating new features.
 A consistent design approach ensures:

 * Predictability for users
 * Stability of contracts across versions
 * Extensibility for new use cases without breaking existing ones

 ## Terminology
-* **Built-in Resource Definition**: A top-level DCM API object that is defined within the DCM project.
+* **Built-in Resource Definition**: A top-level DCM Service Spec that is defined within the DCM project.
-* **Custom Resource Definition**: An API object that is a user-defined extension of the DCM API.
+* **Custom Resource Definition**: A Service Spec that is a user-defined extension of the DCM Service Specs.
 * **Spec**: The desired state of the object.
 * **Status**: The observed state of the object.
 * **Metadata**: Common fields such as `name`, `namespace`, `labels`, `annotations`.

-## API Object Structure
+## Service Spec Structure
 ### Top-Level Structure
-All DCM API objects MUST include:
+All DCM Service Specs MUST include:

 * `apiVersion`: API group and version.
 * `kind`: Resource kind name (PascalCase).